BranchMetrics/web-branch-deep-linking-attribution/CORDOVA_GUIDE.md

 ```

-Here is the location of the API key that you will need for the `branch.init` call above (_formerly app id, which is now depreciated_):
+Here is the location of the Branch Key that you will need for the `branch.init` call above (_formerly app id, which is now depreciated_):

 ![app id](resources/app_id.png)